top of page

 • 3 min read

-For the Church: that we may be a light to the nations and an instrument of God’s saving message to all who are seeking direction and a deeper meaning for their life: let us pray to the Lord.
+For the Church: that we may be transfigured more and more into the image and likeness of Christ: let us pray to the Lord.

-For an end to civil disturbances: that God will restore peace along city streets and help all to live with dignity and in safety: let us pray to the Lord.
+For freedom from fear: that God will cleanse our hearts and help us to live in the freedom of the Children of God: let us pray to the Lord.

 References